TasinShahamat/cmc-connectivity/README.md

 # Step 6: Statistical Significance Tests for Corticomuscular Connectivity

 This step focuses on performing statistical tests to identify significant brain-to-muscle and muscle-to-brain connectivity from the connectivity matrices derived in earlier steps.
-The analysis includes comparing connectivity values against significance thresholds and visualizing the results.
+The analysis involves multiple statistical tests to ensure robustness, and the results are saved for each connection.

 ## Table of Contents
 1. [Initial Setup](#initial-setup)